Turkey's Erdogan says to fight back against U.S. arrest warrants for his security - CNN Turk

-ISTANBUL Turkish President Tayyip Erdogan will fight back politically against the arrest warrants issued by U.S. authorities for his security personnel, broadcaster CNN Turk quoted him as saying on Thursday.
+ISTANBUL (Reuters) - Turkish President Tayyip Erdogan will fight back politically against the arrest warrants issued by U.S. authorities for his security personnel, broadcaster CNN Turk quoted him as saying on Thursday.

 Washington prosecutors have charged a dozen Turkish security and police officers with assault after an attack on protesters during Erdogan's visit to the U.S. capital last month, officials said.